BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 - Complete step 1 and ensure you understand the problem already
 - Complete step 2 so you might at least have gotten some insights into possible causes and solutions of the problem
-- Now, make some of your research, you are either asking the question in dev communities like [Stackoverflow](https://stackoverflow.com/) or [Hashnode](https://hashnode.com/) or requesting help from an individual you feel has more experience than you.
+- Now, make some of your research; you are either asking the question in dev communities like [Stackoverflow](https://stackoverflow.com/) or [Hashnode](https://hashnode.com/) or requesting help from an individual you feel has more experience than you.
 - Developers answering questions on dev communities are sacrificing their time to help you.
 Help them also by asking "clear and concise questions."
 It would help if you chose your words deliberately and precisely, constructing your sentences carefully to avoid confusion.
 From step 1 and step 2, properly draft your questions based on:
   - The "problem" you have encountered
   - Your thoughts on what you think might be wrong, "based on your research."